 And now that we’ve got the syntax down, it’s just a case of gluing all the parts together.
 Open a plain text editor, and specify the user agent.
 Use the wildcard or * if you want to address all of them, or search the following list

 Once you’ve specified the user agent you want to instruct, start listing the URLs you want it to avoid.
 Generally speaking, it’s best to keep one url per line, but you can do some fairly advanced things with wild cards and query strings here (more on that below).

 Once you’ve finished writing your robots.txt file, ask your dev or web team to upload it to your root domain and you’re good to go.

 If you want to double-check that everything’s working correctly, you can test your robots.txt file using Google’s robots.txt checker.

-This is part recommendation, part advanced class for people who are quick learners and want to write their own robots.txt file.
-It’s probably best to ignore this section if you’re not 100% comfortable with the syntax mentioned above.
+This is part recommendation, part advanced class for quick learners who want to write their robots.txt file.
+It’s probably best to ignore this section if you’re not 100% comfortable with the above syntax.

-That said, there are some dead clever things you can do with your robots.txt file.
+That said, you can do some dead clever things with your robots.txt file.
 Especially useful for people running big or complex sites that use up a lot of crawl budget.
 For example, you can use robots.txt to: